A serious complication of diabetes that can lead to blindness.

 - Loss of vision

 - Reduction in color vision

-Management of your diabetes under the care of a medical professional — with a treatment plan that includes regular visits to the eye doctor — is the best way to prevent loss of vision.
+Management of your diabetes under the care of a primary care physician or endocrinologist — with a treatment plan that includes regular visits to the eye doctor — is the best way to prevent loss of vision.